 Notes.-Formerly (e.g., AOU 1983, 1998) included in Calliphlox, but genetic data (McGuire et al. 2014, Licona-Vera and Ornelas 2017) indicate that Calliphlox as previously constituted was polyphyletic and that species of Nesophlox are not closely related to Calliphlox sensu stricto.

-Change Calliphlox evelynae to Nesophlox evelynae and Calliphlox lyrura to Nesophlox lyrura, and move the accounts for these species to follow the heading, citation, and Notes for Nesophlox.
-Change the first sentence of the existing Notes for Nesophlox evelynae to "Formerly placed in Calliphlox." and insert the following at the end of the existing Notes at the end of the species account: See comments under Nesophlox lyrura to "See comments under Nesophlox lyrura to "See comments under Nesophlox lyrura."
+Change Calliphlox evelynae to Nesophlox lyrura, and move the accounts for these species to follow the heading, citation, and Notes for Nesophlox.
+Change the first sentence of the existing Notes for Nesophlox evelynae to "Formerly placed in Calliphlox." and insert the following at the end of the existing Notes at the end of the species account: See comments under Nesophlox.
+Change the last sentence of the Notes for Nesophlox lyrura to "See comments under Nesophlox and N. evelynae."